dedis/popstellar/docs/protocol.md

 ```

-The heartbeat can then trigger the internal logic of a server: when it receives messages ids that it has not already delivered it will execute a getMessagesById RPC.
-However, that is just a consequence of that specific condition, normally the heartbeat is just a way to communicate to others that the sender is alive, thus it doesn't expect any answer back.
+The heartbeat can then trigger the internal logic of a server: when it receives message ids that it has not already delivered it will execute a `get_messages_by_id` RPC.
+However, this is just a consequence of that specific condition, normally the heartbeat is just a way to communicate to others that the sender is alive, thus it doesn't expect any answer back.

 <details>
 <summary>